Homological stability for Iwahori-Hecke algebras of type B

-The algebras $\mathcal{H}_n$ in the theorem above form the simplest family of finite rank \emph{Iwahori-Hecke algebras}.
+In this paper we discuss this phenomenon in the context of \emph{Iwahori-Hecke algebras} of type $B_n$.
 Iwahori-Hecke algebras (to be defined in full later) are certain deformations of the group algebra of Coxeter groups, and are prevalent both in algebra and topology.
 They are used to define the \verb|HOMFLY-PT| polynomial in knot theory (\cite{jones1987hecke}), which is a generalisation of several knot polynomial invariants.
 They also arise naturally in the study of the representation theory of both $\text{GL}_n(\mathbb{F}_q)$ (\cite{mathas1999iwahori}) and Coxeter groups (\cite{kazhdan1979representations}).
 The representation theory of Iwahori-Hecke algebras is much studied (\cite{geck}), and has connections with quantum groups.

-The algebra $\mathcal{H}_n$ arises from deformations of the group algebra over the symmetric group $\mathfrak{S}_n$, with ground ring some commutative ring $R$.
-We study the next simplest finite rank family: this is $\mathcal{HB}_n$, which is a deformation of the group algebra of the Coxeter group $\mathcal{B}_n$.
+The family of Iwahori-Hecke algebras that we study are associated with the Coxeter group of type $B_n$ (also known as a \emph{hyperoctahedral} group), henceforth referred to as $\mathcal{B}_n$ (so that we may later distinguish between the group and the associated Coxeter diagram).
 The discussion of $\mathcal{B}_n$ as a Coxeter group appears in Section \ref{background-section}, but it will be more productive throughout to identify it with the group of \emph{signed permutations}.

 \begin{definition} Let $n\geq 1$.
 The group of signed permutations is the subgroup of $GL_n(\mathbb{Z})$ comprising of matrices with exactly one non-zero entry in each row and column, and with all non-zero entries $\in \{ \pm 1 \}$.
 Alternatively, it is the wreath product of $C_2$ with $\mathfrak{S}_n$. \end{definition}